xen/flask-project-template/README.md

     │   └── utils.py

-Trash-can for all common usefulness that can't find place in other parts of the code.
+Trash-can for all common usefulness that can't find a place in other parts of the code.

     ├── requirements.txt